 Description provided by the program

 The Costume Program in the CMU School of Drama offers rigorous conservatory training with strong mentorship by working professionals dedicated to the preparation of students for careers in the costume industry in both design and production.
 Graduates of the program work in commercial and regional theatre, television and film in New York, LA, Chicago, Boston and internationally.
 It is the philosophy of the Costume faculty that designers and production students be given foundational training in both disciplines.
 Ten faculty and staff provide active guidance in the classroom and in production.
 With 20-24 productions a season, ample design and production opportunities exist in theatre, musical theatre, dance, opera, television, devised work and new plays.
 Links with area theatres provide professional opportunities for advanced students as designers, design assistants and studio assistants.
 Built in 1999, the Purnell Center for the Arts boasts state of the art costume facilities with natural light in all rooms, including the spacious Costume Studio, which contains a craft shop, dye shop, and fitting room.
-There is an ancillary costume studio and classroom, as well as on and off-site costume stock.
+There is an ancillary costume studio and classroom, as well as on and off-site costume stock and Historic Collection.
 Renowned alumni in film, television, and theatre work with students on projects and form a devoted hiring network for recent graduates.
 National and international guests conduct annual workshops in both the design and production areas.

 Areas of Focus